ftsdesign/paranoid-diary/README.md

 - As secure as it can be on a mobile device
 - Password is required to access the diary
+- Works entirely offline, you don't need any data connection
 - Records can be tagged, to help finding all records on a particular subject
 - You can add tags to the record inline, by simply typing #yourtagname
 - Optional geotagging